 The marks of mining also show that breakage of natural mineral deposits was made with hammer and pick, and single-point pick.
 From the 19th century we can see marks of exploration work.
 Johann Rudolf Ritter von Gersdorff and his grand-children continued the mining of nickel until the shutdown in 1876.

 Due to the discovery of large nickel deposits in New Caledonia and the eventual price decline mining at Bromriesen was not profitable furthermore.

 Today, Annastollen is used as a tourist attraction during the summer months.
 The tourist office offers guided tours, whereby Annastollen provides the main entrance to the tunnel system of Bromriesen.
 The entrance is located on an altitude of 1,226 meters above sea level.

-Guided tours are offer on Wednesdays (at 1.45 pm) and on Fridays (at 9.30 am).
+Guided tours are offered on Wednesdays at 1.45 pm.
 For the tour a personal registration at the tourist office is necessary.